csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.8** On page 68, we said that we would not consider problems with negative path costs.
 In this exercise, we explore this decision in more depth.

 **a**.
-Suppose that actions can have arbitrarily large negative costs; explain why this possi- bility would force any optimal algorithm to explore the entire state space.
+Suppose that actions can have arbitrarily large negative costs; explain why this possibility would force any optimal algorithm to explore the entire state space.

 Exercises 115